 On October 1, 1899 the Fort Worth Register society column announced that Mrs. Pollock had moved into her new home on “Summit Hill,” one of the synonyms for Quality Hill, of which Summit Avenue was the main street.

 On November 11, 1900 the society column of the Register called Mrs. Pollock’s reception at her new home “the first important event of the social season.”

-If the game of Monopoly had a “Fort Worth 1900” version, the board would have a Penn Street, and putting a house on Penn Street would cost you a wad of play money.
+If the board game of Monopoly had a “Fort Worth 1900” version, the board would have a Penn Street, and putting a house on Penn Street would cost you a wad of play money.
 The 1900 census lists Dr. Joseph Pollock and his next-door neighbors, “capitalists” Sarah and Frank Ball (and servants), in the Ball-Eddleman-McFarland house.